 How much of Stellantis's capital expenditure (CAPEX) is eligible under the EU Taxonomy?

 In 2024, Stellantis reported that EUR 10.92 billion of its capital expenditure (CAPEX) was eligible under the EU Taxonomy, representing 90% of the company's total CAPEX.
 Of this amount, EUR 4.34 billion (36% of total CAPEX) was classified as Taxonomy-aligned.
-This means that 54% of Stellantis's CAPEX is eligible but not aligned, indicating that these investments either did not meet the technical screening criteria, failed to comply with the Do No Significant Harm (DNSH) requirements, or lacked evidence of meeting the Minimum Safeguards (MSS).
+This means that 54% of Stellantis's CAPEX is eligible but not aligned, indicating that these investments either did not meet the technical screening criteria, failed to comply with the Do No Significant Harm (DNSH) requirements, or lacked evidence of meeting the Minimum Safeguards (MSS).a

 How much of Stellantis's eligible CAPEX is aligned with the EU Taxonomy?